dinobx/sp17/README.md

 - MX-compatible, solder only
 - Diodeless
 - Pro Micro footprint
+- Silicone bumper feet cutout on the bottom
+- 0° typing angle
-- Features the 40%s community Logo where this project originated from.
+- Features the 40%s community Logo where this project originated from
 - The Case was designed and optimized for CNC milling, but is also 3D printable.
-A CNC'd case has not been prototyped before.
+A CNC'd case has not been prototyped before
-- If interest persist I do want to run a little Groupbuy eventually.
+- If interest persist a small Groupbuy may be held eventually

 ## License and Disclaimer